cloudmesh/useful-introduction_to_cloud-2015/_sources/class/bdossp_sp15/week_plan.txt

 -------------------------------------------------------------------------------

-IT Operations - Automation and Orchestration (under preparation)
+IT Operations - Automation and Orchestration
 *******************************************************************************

 .. list-table:: DevOps Tools